-So, cosmeceuticals look a lot like drugs.
-But, aren’t drugs.
+Cosmeceuticals look a lot like drugs but aren’t technically drugs.
 What the heck?

 You see, it’s not what’s in the product, but the claims the product makes, that determine if it is a drug or not.

-Basically, a cream can contain retinol, but if it claims to only “smooth out skin” or “reduce the appearance of wrinkles”, it is considered a cosmetic.
+Let’s take a cream that contains retinol, for example.
+If it claims to only “smooth out skin” or “reduce the appearance of wrinkles”, it’s considered a cosmetic.

-If, instead, the same cream claims to “reduce wrinkles”, it is considered a drug.
+If, instead, the same cream claims to “reduce wrinkles”, it’s considered a drug.

 That’s how brands can LEGALLY sell drugs as cosmetics.
 How fucked up is that?

 With cosmeceuticals, there’s another problem.
 They’re such a new category, there’s no legislation reserved just for them.
 The FDA only regulates drugs, cosmetics, and soaps.

 So, yeah, cosmeceuticals are often drugs that exploit loopholes to mask themselves as cosmetics and bypass all that expensive and lengthy testing requirements.

 It’s true that a lot of cosmeceutical products are less powerful than drugs, but they’re still more powerful than cosmetics.
 That’s why you should beware.